cocomo-ai/data-science-assessment/README.md

 ## Submission

 Please email your submission with your attached resume to us at careers@cocomo.ai with "Cocomo Data Science Application" in the subject line.

+## Deadline

+We expect to begin assessing submissions on November 12, 2024, but you are welcome to submit your solution even after this date.